tensorflow/recommenders-addons/README.md

 ```

 **NOTICE**
-- The above LD_LIBRARY_PATH and backend-config must be set Because the default bakend is tf1.
+- The above LD_LIBRARY_PATH and backend-config must be set Because the default backend is tf1.

 ## Community